erizov/Professor/semester_4/lecture_15_testing_patterns/mocking/README.md

 2. Identify the base case(s) in Mocking
 3. Explain why Mocking has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: ImplRealizationtermediate)

 4. Implement Mocking from scratch using only the function signature
 5. Modify Mocking to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Mocking for a specific use case (e.g., nearly sorted data)
+7. Optimize Mocking for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Mocking
 9. Compare Mocking performance with alternative algorithms on large datasets